 Even if this is the right conceptual role for square, it must also be the case that perception speaks this language.
-For instance, when rotate is called, we may rely on perceptual systems in order to execute the rotation so that rotate is not itself an operation in pure $\mathbf{s}{\mathbf{k}}\mathbf{K}$ .
+For instance, when rotate is called, we may rely on perceptual systems in order to execute the rotation so that rotate is not itself an operation in pure s&k.
 The key is that whatever dedicated hardware does do the rotation, it must send back symbols like diamond and square that are interpretable on a high level.
 To see this, consider the wide variety of computational processes that square can participate in and the other theories that it is related to.
-Here is one: Suppose I have a square-shaped ink stamp $\blacksquare$ .
-I stamp it once, rotate the stamp by 45 degrees, $\blacklozenge$ , stamp it again.
+Here is one: Suppose I have a square-shaped ink stamp \blacksquare .
+I stamp it once, rotate the stamp by 45 degrees, \spadesuit , stamp it again.
 If I do that forever, what shape will I have stamped out?
 What happens if I rotate it 90 degrees instead?
-The abstraction we readily handle is even more apparent in questions like, "If I rotate it 1 degree vs 2 degrees, which will give me a star with more points?"
+The abstraction we readily handle is even more apparent in questions like, "If I rotate it 1 degree versus 2 degrees, which will give me a star with more points?"
 Likely, we can answer that question without forming a full mental image, relying instead on high-level properties of numbers, shapes, and their inter-relations.
 The situation can get even more complex: what happens if I rotate it $\sqrt{2}$ degrees each time?
 Solving this last problem in particular seems to require both an imagistic representation (to picture the stamping) as well as high-level logical reasoning about non-perceptual theories-in this case, the behavior of irrational numbers.
-Even simple questions about images interface with our systems of knowledge.

-However, one feature of perception that is notably unlike LCL is that small perceptual changes tend to correspond to small representational changes, a kind of principle of continuity.
+One feature of perception that is notably unlike LCL is that small perceptual changes tend to correspond to small representational changes, a kind of principle of continuity.
 For instance, the representation of a rotated symbol "B" is likely to be very similar to "B".
 However, the representations of LCL-and logical theory learning more generally-appear not to obey this principle.
 Changing one of the constraints or one data point might have huge consequences for the underlying representation.
 In the same way, a single data point might lead a human to revise an intuitive theory or a scientific theory.
-As far as I am aware, there are not yet good general solutions to this problem of finding logic-like representations that have good continuity properties, or indeed that interface well with perceptual systems.
+As far as I am aware, there are not yet good general solutions to this